ibm-mas/mas-performance/docs/mas/ocp/bestpractice.md

 ## PID limit for docker

 This settings control how many processes can be run within one single container.
-If it is too small, it can cause folk bomb issue.
+If it is too small, it can cause fork bomb issue.
 E.g. db2w instance may be unavailable when there are thousands of connections/agents upcoming or Openshift Container Storage not behaving well with a large amount of PVCs.

 **OOB value for OCP platforms:**